rakshakhegde/CrowdsourcedAwareness/README.md

 For the sake of simplicity:
 - You can make a post describing the issue around you along with pics to support it
 - Look at the problems around you in an easy-to-use Map View

+Visit https://goo.gl/NyHXyO to use the live Progressive Web App.